GeorgePlukov/FloodWatch/README.md

 <img src="module.jpg" width="80%">

-This is an image of how large the actual modules are when completed
+This is an image of how large the actual modules are when completed.
+Included in this image is the Arduino connected to the XBee, included with this owuld be any sensors needed.